peterlazzarino/react-adaptive-image/README.md

 ### Step 1

 Configure your url generation to point at your image server.
+This is a basic setup that works with a local instance of node-image-steam.

 ```javascript